 If you’re anything like me, the thought of having your wedding in a place with gross old hotel carpeting, country clubs, or locations that have multiple weddings a night is horrifying.
 Instead, you’re scouring the internet in the hopes of finding any solid lead on a nontraditional wedding venue in Rhode Island.
 Look no further!
-In my years of searching for my own wedding and experience as a wedding photographer, I’ve rounded up some of the best and most beautiful nontraditional wedding venues in this little state of Rhode Island just for you.
+I spent years searching for my own wedding venue.
+And now, as a wedding photographer, I’ve worked in so many different incredible wedding venues.
+So I’ve rounded up some of the best and most beautiful nontraditional wedding venues in this little state of Rhode Island just for you.

 Industrial Wedding Venues in Rhode Island